danielwang/aemo-gel-site/docs/components/miscellaneous/tag.md

 ## Guidance

 * A tag is static (non-interactive) by default.
+* Tags can help categorize and organize the content based on the metadata provided by each data.
+* Tags shouldn't be a standalone, floating element.
+If it can't be placed withing relationship to the object it supports, consider using another method that provides more context for the metadata.
 * Avoid using long text strings inside a tag.

-## When to use
+### When to use

-* Use tag to highlight highlight metadata that provides additional meaning to the primary element.
+* Use tag to highlight metadata that provides additional meaning to the primary element.

 ## Designer assets